Einstein-Podolsky-Rosen (EPR) Correlations and Superluminal Interactions

 Two points are worth emphasizing in our argument. (a) It is possible to know which photon is really detected first.
 This is important if we want to investigate if, by acting on a photon of an entangled pair, we can force the other distant photon into a well-defined state. (b) It makes it clear that the second photon is indeed forced into a well-defined polarization state.
 In fact, if $\nu_{1}$ is transmitted (reflected) at polarizer I, we know that $\nu_{2}$ will impinge on polarizer II in state $\mid a_{\parallel}\rangle$ ($\mid a_{\perp}\rangle$) (assuming that polarizer I is oriented parallel to $\mathbf{a}$ and the entangled state is represented by $(1)$), that is, the very same state we would obtain if $\nu_{2}$ had been transmitted (reflected) after impinging on a polarizer oriented parallel to $\mathbf{a}$.
-Therefore,\textit{ we can} \textit{predict} the outcome of an experiment involving $\nu_{2}$ (using polarizer II, for instance, or introducing a third photon, to perform a HOM experiment).
-Naturally, if we had no information about $\nu_{1}$ (\textit{which is not the case}), it would be impossible to distinguish a random sequence of photons $\nu_{2}$\ in states $\mid a_{\parallel}\rangle$ and $\mid a_{\perp}\rangle$ from another random sequence of photons $\nu_{2}$\ in\ states $\mid b_{\parallel}\rangle$ and $\mid b_{\perp}\rangle$, and so on.
+Therefore,\textit{ we can} \textit{predict} the outcome of an experiment involving $\nu_{2}$ (in which we use polarizer II, for instance, or introduce a third photon, to perform a HOM experiment).
+Naturally, if an observer near polarizer II\textrm{ }had no information about $\nu_{1}$ (\textit{which is not the case}), it would be impossible for him/her to distinguish a random sequence of photons $\nu_{2}$\ in states $\mid a_{\parallel}\rangle$ and $\mid a_{\perp}\rangle$ from another random sequence of photons $\nu_{2} $\ in\ states $\mid b_{\parallel}\rangle$ and $\mid b_{\perp}\rangle$, and so on.
+[Actually, we can imagine an experiment similar to the one represented in Fig.1, but with a very long detour and a mechanism that works in the following way: Each time a reflected (transmitted) photon $\nu_{1}$ is detected (which corresponds to 50\% of the detections) the first observer, near polarizer I, can block the path of $\nu_{2}$ (\textit{because of the very long detour}).
+As a consequence, the second observer, near polarizer II, will detect only photons with linear polarization parallel (perpendicular)\ to $a$ (assuming this is the orientation of polarizer I and the two-photon state is represented by $(1)$).
+Then, it becomes evident that, whenever $\nu_{1}$ is transmitted (reflected) $\nu_{2}$ is found in the very same state in which $\nu_{1}$ has been forced.
+In other words, the second observer will receive only a sequence of photons with linear polarization parallel (perpendicular) to $a$, other polarizations being excluded.]

-Although we have only discussed an ideal situation, quantum mechanics predictions for EPR correlations have been corroborated by experiment \textrm{[15]}.
-This strongly suggests that something is indeed going faster than light.
+Although we have only discussed an ideal situation, quantum mechanics predictions for EPR correlations have been corroborated by experiment \textrm{[13]}.
+This strongly suggests, as advocated by Bell and Bohm, that something is indeed going faster than light.
 At least, this is a possibility that deserves to be investigated.

 \textbf{3 The Theorem on Superluminal Finite-Speed Causal Influences}